YinHK-gameDev/unity-learn/art & graphics/meshes/Mesh component/README.md

 ## Mesh components

 ### Mesh Renderer component
-A Mesh Renderer component renders a mesh.
-It works with a Mesh Filter component on the same GameObject; the Mesh Renderer renders the mesh that the Mesh Filter references.
+A Mesh Renderer component **renders a mesh**.
+It works with a **Mesh Filter component** on the same GameObject; the Mesh Renderer renders the mesh that the Mesh Filter references.

 > To render a **deformable mesh**, use a **Skinned Mesh Renderer** instead.